A Fresh Start Clt Team

 Professionally, Jason has been in federal service since October of 2009.
 Currently, he works as a Data Analyst for the U.S. Department of Labor.
 Prior to this position, he was an Investigator for the same agency.
 As an Investigator, his primary focus was to ensure compliance with federal labor law.
 While doing this, he interacted with trafficking victims, as well as received training on how to recognize signs of human trafficking.

 Personally, Jason has spent time mentoring and tutoring young men, served as a church youth and children’s leader and currently volunteers training young ladies in his community on speed and agility.
 He also strongly believes in supporting work on the Mission fields both locally and abroad.
 He has a hands on attitude and firmly believes that the hand of God is with this organization and many generations will be transformed because of A Fresh Start Clt.
-Jason is passionate about maintaining positive family relationships; he is a husband of 1 wife, a father of 2, a brother to 8 siblings, an uncle to 14 nieces and 10 nephews that have all greatly impacted and enhanced his life.
+Jason is passionate about maintaining positive family relationships; he is married and a father of 2, a brother to 8 siblings, an uncle to 14 nieces and 10 nephews that have all greatly impacted and enhanced his life.

 Greg Faucette was introduced to the tragedy of human trafficking by his wife Jennifer as she became involved in the field.
 He was struck by the realization that "the life" is so much more than just an international issue (it's very much local) or women's issue (it's about children, too) or a runaway issue (the paths into being trafficked are so varied).
 He is thankful to be able to bring his business and risk management skills and perspective as a board member to help Monique and Jennifer launch their vision for A Fresh Start Clt.